archanarw/NormalizingFlows.jl/README.md

 ### Examples

-Examlpes of contruction of the models, training and sampling on MNIST dataset can be viewed [here](examples)
+Examples of contruction of the models, training and sampling on MNIST dataset can be viewed [here](examples).